ericfortis/final-cut-pro-scene-detect/README.md

 <br/>

 ### Batch Clip Rename
-1. Select all the clips you want to rename.
+1. Select the clips you want to rename
 2. Window &rarr; Show in Workspace &rarr; Inspector (Cmd+4)
 3. Go to the ⓘ Info Inspector Tab (Ctrl+Tab)
 4. Type a name